Skip to content

 ‘Menin Gate At Midnight’ by Will Longstaff | Credit: Australian War Memorial

-The incorporation of Hurley and Longstaff’s artistic techniques into this exhibition’s imagery reinforce its Australian foundation.
-Building on this, poignant memoirs sourced from Australia’s national archives accompany the artworks.
-They reveal that the war’s impact on people was not confined to the battlefields themselves.
+The incorporation of Hurley and Longstaff’s artistic techniques into this exhibition’s imagery reinforce its Australian foundations.
+Building on this, poignant personal-memoirs sourced from Australia’s national archives accompany the artworks, revealing that the war’s social impact on Australia was not confined to the battlefields themselves.

 The War's Impact On Australian Society

-The exhibition’s accompanying text reveals a series of poignant personal testimonies of Australians who were impacted by the war.
+The exhibition’s accompanying text reveal poignant, personal testimonies of Australians who were impacted by the war.
 Sobering and often direct, their words reveal thought-provoking stories, each the consequence of human-conflict.

 “My mind is a blank – this will break my wife’s heart.”